katharostech/bevy_ldtk/README.md

 }
 ```

+Each layer in the loaded level is laid out in a quad one unit further away from the camera than the one before.
+This should allow you to put you character, etc in the space between the layers to have some layers show in front of the character and the others show behind.

 ## Features

 - An efficient renderer that only uses 4 vertices per map layer and lays out tiles on the GPU